 Ruanne Lai completed her PhD in Cell and Developmental Biology at the University of British Columbia.
 She completed her Master of Science in Kinesiology and Health Science at York University.
-Currently she is the Research Manager for the Social Exposome Research Cluster at the University of British Columbia, which is situated on the traditional, ancestral, and unceded territory of the Musqueam people.
-In this role, she facilitates research development and research communication related to understanding how early life environments influence child development, health and well-being.
+Currently, she is the Research Facilitator for the Research Excellence Cluster in Vision.
+Previously, she was the Research Manager for the Social Exposome Research Cluster at the University of British Columbia, which is situated on the traditional, ancestral, and unceded territory of the Musqueam people.

 Specialist - Peer Support, Advocacy and Research Communications, Canadian National Institute for the Blind (CNIB)